RQC-HU/sum_dirac_dfcoef/README.md

   (required) molecule specification.
 Write the molecular formula (e.g. Cu2O). *** DON'T write the rational formula (e.g. CH3OH) ***

+- -c, --compress
+  Compress output.
+Display all coefficients on one line for each MO.
+  This options is useful when you want to use the result in a spreadsheet like Microsoft Excel.

 - -t THRESHOLD, --threshold THRESHOLD

   threshold.
-Default: 0.1 % (e.g) --threshold=0.5 => print orbital with more than 0.5 % contribution
+Default: 0.1 % (e.g) --threshold=0.1 => print orbital with more than 0.1 % contribution

+- -d DECIMAL, --decimal DECIMAL
+Set the decimal places.
+Default: 5 (e.g) --decimal=3 => print orbital with 3 decimal places (0.123, 2.456, ...). range: 1-15
+- --debug               print debug output (Normalization constant, Sum of MO coefficient)